frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise3.md

         <source src="/img/learning-course/stage1c/shooter/a4.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>4.
-Insert and configure the feeder pulley to be 24T with a WCP 1/2" hex insert.
+Insert and configure the feeder pulley to be 24T with 1/2" Hex w/WCP insert.
                   Using a 1/16" spacer, fasten it to the feeder bearing.
                   Then, fasten the belt to the pulley and the motor pulley to the belt.
                   Finally, use the <code>Isolate</code> tool to fasten the 8mm NEO shaft to 1/2" hex adapter.</figcaption>